takushim/momomagick/README.md

     NumpyEncoder statsmodels transforms3d progressbar2
 ```

 **Note:** The latest progressbar2 (version 4.3.2 as of Jan 2024) creates new lines when the progressbar is updated ([Issue #291](https://github.com/wolph/python-progressbar/issues/291)).
 The author mentioned that Windows is tricky about this issue.
-Install version 4.2.0 untill this issue is fixed using the following command.
+Install version 4.2.0 until this issue is fixed using the following command.
+The installed version will be removed automatically.
 ```
 pip install progressbar2==4.2.0
 ```